Build Back Better Act: Health

-The passage of the Build Back Better Act would help expand Medicare services for older adults with sensory impairments.
-The initial proposal of this bill aims to address gaps in Medicare such as dental, vision and hearing coverage–however both dental and vision benefits were removed following objections from Sen. Joe Manchin and Sen. Kyrsten Sinema.
-Currently, Medicare only covers limited hearing services such as cochlear implantation.
-The Build Back Better Act would add hearing services subject to Medicare Part B deductible and 20% coinsurance from 2023; these services include hearing aids for moderately severe to profound hearing loss and services offered by audiologists.
-In the United States, among older adults who can benefit from hearing aids, only 1 in 3 reported ever using them.
+The Build Back Better Act included provisions to expand Medicare services for older adults with sensory impairments.
+The initial proposal of the bill aimed to address gaps in Medicare such as dental, vision and hearing coverage–however both dental and vision benefits were removed following objections from Sen. Joe Manchin and Sen. Kyrsten Sinema.
+At the time, Medicare only covered limited hearing services such as cochlear implantation.
+The Build Back Better Act would have added hearing services subject to Medicare Part B deductible and 20% coinsurance from 2023; these services include hearing aids for moderately severe to profound hearing loss and services offered by audiologists.
+In the United States, among older adults who could benefit from hearing aids, only 1 in 3 reported ever using them.
 This is in-part attributable to the lack of treatment access and amount of out of pocket spending required, which is averaged at $914.
-As such, adding coverage for hearing services would help Medicare beneficiaries who otherwise would not be able to afford treatment, receive the care they need and improve health outcomes.
+As such, adding coverage for hearing services would've helped Medicare beneficiaries who otherwise would not be able to afford treatment receive this kind of care and hoped to improve health outcomes.

 Reactions

 Public opinion

 According to a Harvard CAPS-Harris Poll survey in early-August, voters narrowly opposed the bill 51%–49%.
 Shortly after the missed October 1 deadline to pass the reconciliation package, protestors separately confronted Senators Manchin and Sinema.
 A CBS News poll from October 10 showed support for the bill at 54%, with 46% opposed.
 A Data for Progress/Fighting Chance for Families poll found that support for making the child tax credit permanent (which the bill is only set to continue for a year) was about 50%.
 A Monmouth University poll from early December showed 61% support for the legislation.
-An online poll by Rasmussen Reports in the same month indicates most Americans do not support the bill.
-The Biden administration faces a decline in approval ratings as they try to cut portions of the bill to gain support of Senators Manchin and Sinema.
+An online poll by the right-leaning pollster Rasmussen Reports in the same month indicated most Americans did not support the bill.
+The Biden administration faced a decline in approval ratings as it tried to cut portions of the bill to gain Manchin's and Sinema's support.